Harmonious Families Transfer Exercise

 For applicant who would like to apply for cross-district transfer to a more popular district, they should have a residence in PRH for at least seven years.
 If either nominating or applying family have a child below six or an expected child with 16 weeks gestation or more, applicant with a residence in PRH for at least five years can also apply.

-An annual quota of 1,000 units is set aside for the HFT.
 Flat allocation will be based on the order of priority in terms of the age of the eldest member in the elderly household and the length of residence of the applicant households.
 The HFT application period will last for two months.
 This would allow sufficient time for sitting tenants to consider and submit applications.

 In the launch of the exercise, details of application will be posted on notice boards in the estates and HA/HD website for tenants' information.
 Besides, application notice will also be delivered to households with all elderly members.